rayjl/CS5500_Music_Project/bin/README.txt

 Permissions:        chmod 755 dam

+Compilation and
-Prototype's build process will result in software that can be invoked by cd'ing to the directory containing the software's executable and executing a command of the following form:
+Execution:          Prototype's build process will result in
+                    software that can be invoked by cd'ing to the directory containing the software's
+                    executable and executing a command of the following form:

                     ./dam -f <pathname> -f <pathname>

 Note: "dam" abbreviates "detect audio misappropriations".